How To Spend 48 Hours In Banff, Alberta

 Everyone shows you the above photos, but a place like this isn’t a secret!!

-By now we were starving, so we went in the Fairmont Lake Louise for a snack and a drink.
+By now we were starving, so we went to the Fairmont Lake Louise for a snack and a drink.
 Everywhere was pretty busy and if you’re a guest, you have first priority.
 We went to a bar/restaurant downstairs without a view, which was fine because we just wanted some grub!

 On the way back we stopped at Vermillion Lakes just to take a photo of the viewpoint.
 But on the way, we saw the most insane rainbow.
 I was hoping to see a moose or a deer, but everyone was stopping for the rainbow!!
 So we stopped too!